 Ramesh Sippy continued his brilliance in another action film Shaan in 1980.
 Big B, Shashi Kapoor, Shatrughun Sinha, Kulbhushan Kharbanda, Majhar Khan all were their best in the film.
 The scene where Sunil Dutt as chased by dogs in the films, was extraordinary and the viewers could not distinguish whether they were seeing Hollywood films or bollywood films.
 Vindya Goswami and Parveen Babi were at their best in the respective romantic roles.
 The music of RD Burman was brilliant with hit songs of Rafi, Kishore like “janu meri jaan” and Asha like “pyar karne wale”, to name a few.

 Ramesh Sippy was unparallel in the film Shakti, where Dilip Kumar’s personality in the role of honest police officer had outcast angry young man Amitabh Bacchan who played the role of his son and a smuggler in the film.
 Rakhee played the role of the wife of Dilip Kumar and balanced the two personalities in the film.
 Amrish Puri played the role of notorious smuggler who was eventually killed by Big B. The film became super hit in the early 80s.

 Ramesh Sippy was equally evergreen in romantic films like Saagar.
 He balanced the romantic performance of Rishi Kapoor, Dimple Kapadia and Kamal Hassan in the same film.
+The songs of the film composed by RD Burman became big hits.
+The picturesque locations in the film were also treat for the eyes.
 It is not possible to highlight the achievements of giant director like Ramesh Sippy in a small article considering his success even in the early 90s in films like Akela.

 For more than 20 years he was the path-breaker in action films and his films should be preserved and restored to teach the art of film making for the upcoming directors.